anadeem717/anadeem717/README.md

 - Get into GPU Programming (CUDA, C++)

 ## ✅ Goals Completed
-- Embedded Systems with Arduino
+- Development with Arduino: Built a Water leak detector and several other labs
 - Basics of F#, Go
 - Java, JavaFX, JUnit